Millions of people in China can not stop watching a herd of stray elephants | ExBulletin

 Surprisingly, the explosion stars have come out.
 Viewers are particularly fascinated by the three herd calves, including one born during the epic journey, according to the Chinese state tabloid Global Times.

-More than 8 million people watched a video captured this week showing a calf being found trapped under an adult elephant during a group nod near the town of Kunming in southwest Yunnan province.
-Another clip showed little elephants crashing awkwardly as they chased the herd through a field, while a special video showed a calf dipping its head into a pool while trying to swallow water.
+More than 8 million people watched a video captured this week showing a calf being found trapped under an adult elephant during a group nod near the city of Kunming in southwest Yunnan province.
+Another clip showed the little elephants crashing awkwardly as they chased the herd through a field, while a separate video showed a calf dipping its head into a pool while trying to swallow water.

 “Will they get cold when they sleep?” disturbed a user on the social media site Weibo while herd overnight photos went viral.
 “I want to put them under a quilt.”

-Human stars have even tried to tarnish the image of elephants.
+Human stars have even tried to get away from the fame of elephants.
 According to Global Times, internet stars tried to get their hands on the remaining corn and pineapple, which authorities left to lure elephants away from cities.
 Videos posted online showed the stars taking and eating leftover pineapples to attract viewers, sales reported.

 Still still unclear why the elephants are making the journey north.
 Some have claimed that the reduction of rainforest in their home may have spurred the trip.
 Others say they just might be lost – something that worries elephant lovers on the internet.